Sebazzz/Return/README.md

     -   Ctrl + lane number for adding notes or groups
     -   Ctrl + delete for deleting focused note
 -   Create password protected retrospectives
--   As facilitator, manage the retrospective through the writing, grouping and voting phase.
+-   As facilitator, lead the retrospective through the writing, grouping and voting phase.
 -   Overview with highest voted items

 ### Browser Support